oteroGonzalo/bulletDodger/README.md

+Videogame developed with @stephlamas during the web development Ironhack Bootcamp.

+Developed using HTML5 Canvas technology, this game was a great opportunity to deepen our knowledge of JavaScript.

 # Welcome to Space Dodger

 During the cosmic war in the Pleiades, your colleagues have been defeated or got lost in space.